 To Netflix, subscriber growth is what iPhone sales are to Apple: the one metric that Wall Street tends to focus on, because it’s well-known that the company’s strategy of spending billions of dollars on content will only work if its subscriber base continues to grow.

-spent more than $13.5 billion on streaming content.
-Add to that $4.9 billion in content payments due within 12 months of September 30 and another $3.4 billion due in more than a year, and it becomes clear why the company’s shareholders are itching for new subscribers.
+Over the past twelve months, Netflix spent more than $14.6 billion in cash on streaming content.
+Add to that $4.4 billion in content payments due within the next 12 months and another $3.3 billion due in more than a year, and it becomes clear why the company’s shareholders are itching for new subscribers.

 The beauty of Netflix’s gamble on making its own content is that the cost of producing a show is the same regardless of whether 10, 100 or 500 million people are watching it.
 Once the company reaches a certain number of paying subscribers, the business will carry itself nicely.
-For now, however, it doesn’t: Netflix burned through $2.9 billion in cash over the past 12 months, which is why its shareholders will continue to keep a keen eye on the company’s subscriber growth.
+For now, however, it doesn’t: Netflix burned through $3.3 billion in cash over the past 12 months, which is why its shareholders will continue to keep a keen eye on the company’s subscriber growth.